-Bank Lines of Credit:
+9. Bank Lines of Credit:

-The Corporation entered into financing arrangements with Bank of America, N.A., First Union National Bank, Wachovia Bank, N.A., and BB&T of South Carolina to finance its student loan programs.
+The Corporation entered into financing arrangements with Bank of America, N.A., First Union National Bank and Wachovia Bank, N.A. to finance its student loan programs.
 These lines of credit are used to finance student loans until permanent financing is obtained (see Note 1.2).
 A portion of this commitment is restricted for funding of the ALPS program.
 Although the banks have no further obligation to extend credit, the Corporation anticipates lines of credit can be obtained, if necessary.
-As of June 30, 1999, the Corporation had available the following lines of credit and the following amounts were outstanding:
+As of June 30, 2000, the Corporation had available the following lines of credit and the following amounts were outstanding:

 Line of Credit Balance

-Year Available at June 30, 1999 Due Date
+Year Available at June 30, 2000 Due Date

-1998 \$ 218,000,000 \$ November 2, 1999
+1999 \$ 234,000,000 \$ November 2, 2000

-1999 234,000,000 173,455,570 November 2, 2000
+2000 234,000,000 182,008,132 November 2, 2001

-\$ 173,455,570
+\$ 182,008,132

 Principal advances will accrue interest from the date of the first advance at one of the following rates: 30 Day Adjusted LIBOR plus .30%, Overnight Federal Funds plus .39% or 91 Day Treasury Rate plus .88%.
 The Corporation has the ability to alternate rates on a calendar quarter basis by notifying Bank of America of the selected rate fifteen (15) days prior to the beginning of the effective quarter.
-On the 1999 line of credit only, the Corporation will pay an additional fee of .05% of the unused portion of credit line available.
+On the 1999 and 2000 lines of credit, the Corporation will pay an additional fee of .05% of the unused portion of credit line available.
 All student loans issued under this loan commitment will serve as collateral to the banks.
 The Corporation has agreed, among other things, to certain loan covenants which include maintaining a default rate no greater than four (4%) percent and that the South Carolina Education Assistance Authority will maintain at least an "A" bond rating on its Insured Student Loan Revenue Bond Issues as published by Standard and Poor's Corporation.
-The Corporation has complied with the covenants at June 30, 1999.
+The Corporation has complied with the covenants at June 30, 2000.